Spatial Matrix Completion for Spatially-Misaligned and High-Dimensional Air Pollution Data

 Here $\tilde{\U} {\D} \tilde{\V}^\tp$ is the singular value decomposition (SVD) of $\X$, with $\D = \text{diag}\{\sigma_1, ..., \sigma_r\}$, with $\sigma_i$ being the $i-$th largest singular value of $\X$, and $r$ being the column rank of $\X$.
 We assume that the columns of $\X$ have been properly centered.
 The soft-thresholding operator \citep{donoho1995wavelet} is defined as $S_{\lambda}(\D) = \text{diag}\{(\sigma_1 - \lambda)_+, ..., (\sigma_r - \lambda)_+\}$, where $t_+ = \max(0, t)$.
 This result is closely related to PCA, in that, if PCA were to be applied onto $\X$, $\tilde{\V}$ would be returned as the loadings.

-\cite{mazumder2010spectral} propose an algorithm that uses proximal gradient descent \citep{rockafellar1976monotone} to solve (\ref{eq:mcl1}), which is given below.
-Proof of the proximal gradient descent and the re-derivation of this LRMC algorithm are given in the Supplements.
+\cite{mazumder2010spectral} propose an algorithm that uses proximal gradient descent \citep{rockafellar1976monotone} to solve (\ref{eq:mcl1}), which is given Table \ref{tab:lrmc}.
+A simple re-derivation of this LRMC algorithm is given in the Supplement.
 The algorithm consists of two major steps: a gradient descent update, and solving the proximal problem to (\ref{eq:mcl1}).
 In particular, the gradient update is simply filling in missing entries with the corresponding entries of the current estimate.
 The proximal problem turns out to be exactly the LR approximation problem (\ref{eq:tradl1}), which has a closed-form solution using soft-thresholding.